tenaciousR/Time_Series_Prediction_TF/README.md

 * `batch_size` : the size set for [Stochastic Gradient Descent on TensorFlow](https://www.tensorflow.org/probability/api_docs/python/tfp/optimizer/VariationalSGD).
 * `shuffle_buffer` : shuffles the data in order to prevent bias on learning the training set.

+* The model_forecast function includes the parameter `model` which will be returned after training is complete.

+### Neural Network
+* The initial model is used to plot the **learning rate** vs **loss** in order to visualize the optimal learning rate for the algorithm.
+The learning rate is selected where the graph begins to level out and has smoother points surrounding it.
+* This model contains roughly the same inputs as the model used for training, the inputs will be explained in the following steps.
 ![image](https://user-images.githubusercontent.com/55423732/71840351-29e9d880-308b-11ea-80d7-dd5a1f8a573e.png)

+* The model used for training is a [keras sequential model](https://keras.io/getting-started/sequential-model-guide/).
+* Different neural network methodolies are used within the model, including but not limited to:
+* 1 layer of convolutions
+* 2 layers of LSTM
+* 3 Dense layers (including the final output layer)
+* 1 [lambda layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Lambda?version=stable) to allow quick experimentation

 ![image](https://user-images.githubusercontent.com/55423732/71840369-353d0400-308b-11ea-90a7-53bdaac15e09.png)